- Location: Texas

 To transfer the title to you, the seller fills out the information requested on the certificate of title itself.
 This self-explanatory action signs over the vehicle's ownership to you.

 In addition to filling out the title, the seller should complete the gray sections of the Application for Texas Certificate of Title (Form 130-U) that you will take to their local County Tax Assessor-Collectors office to transfer the title.
-You have up to a month to do this.
+You have up to 30 days to do this.

 If the seller has lost the title, the seller will need to complete an Application for Certified Copy of Title and submit it to the County Tax Assessor-Collectors Office to get a duplicate title before completing the sale.